 Forecast: Breezy winds with scattered showers to persist through Friday; a little turbulent for Santa when he arrives to the islands

-HONOLULU (HawaiiNewsNow) - A high pressure fan building far north of the state will provide a windy and wet trade wind weather pattern across the islands through mid-week.
+HONOLULU (HawaiiNewsNow) - Expect gusty trade winds to kick up!!!
+A high pressure fan building far north of the state will provide a windy and wet trade wind weather pattern across the islands through mid-week.

 The gusty trade winds will carry scattered trade showers over to leeward sections of some of the smaller islands.
 Clouds and showers will also likely develop over leeward sections of the Big Island each afternoon.
 A Wind Advisory may be needed for some of the typically windier land areas, especially on parts of the Big Island and Maui County.